getify/Functional-Light-JS/manuscript/ch7.md

 ### Isomorphic

 The term "isomorphic" gets thrown around a lot in JavaScript these days, and it's usually used to refer to code that can be used/shared in both the server and the browser.
-I wrote a blog post awhile back that calls bogus on that usage of this word "isomorphic", which actually has an explicit and important meaning that's being clouded.
+I wrote a blog post a while back that calls bogus on that usage of this word "isomorphic", which actually has an explicit and important meaning that's being clouded.

 Here's some selections from a part of that post: